Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 Solution:

-• After free, always assign NULL to invalidate it
+• free After free, always assign NULL to invalidate it

 free(p);